In this article

 How much can AI-led collections reduce DSO?

-Teams using Monk see a 40%+ reduction in DSO, and the intelligent approach is 24% more effective than traditional dunning at recovering outstanding invoices.
+Teams using Monk see a 40% average reduction in DSO, and the intelligent approach is 24% more effective than traditional dunning at recovering outstanding invoices.
+88.2% of invoices resolve without escalation.

 How long does it take to switch to AI-led collections?

-With Monk, go-live takes about 4 days, so teams move from manual chasing to an automated workflow quickly rather than enduring a months-long rollout.
+With Monk, go-live takes 1 to 3 days, so teams move from manual chasing to an automated workflow quickly rather than enduring a months-long rollout.